Developing Your Career: Exploring Opportunities Later in Your Degree

 Build connections

-Whether you’re a transfer student, or you joined us in first year, you’ve been at UBC for a year or more now!
+Whether you’re a transfer student, or you joined us from the start, you’ve been at UBC for a year or more now!
 How are you settling into your specialization?
 If you haven’t already, now is a great time to begin to develop good relationships with some of your peers, professors, or other members of the UBC community.
 These people are great resources to tap into as you deepen your engagement with your specialization and consider where it might lead you during the rest of your degree and into the future.

 Stay open-minded about possibilities